onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 98:27
 you going to the wedding no chance I
 98:29
-can't afford it tape script 5.16 what's
+can't afford it tapescript 5.16 what's
 98:37
 your opinion one did Leo Tolstoy write
 98:42